 A new triumvirate, Insignia Athlone Artists, combines principals with experience on both sides of the audition table.
-Gloria Parker, Miguel Rodriguez and Catriona Bell bring decades of performance, artistic direction, and development to arts management.
+Gloria Parker, Miguel Rodriguez and Sean Kelly bring decades of performance, artistic direction, and development to arts management.
 In a time of transition, we see opportunity.
 In the shadow of events that have crushed the arts, we see promise.

 The demise of enormous agencies highlights the need for flexibility and adaptability.
 Providing comprehensive worldwide service, artists and presenters alike will find depth of knowledge in our combined skills: extensive personal experience with vocalism and stagecraft, honest evaluation of talent, thoughtful casting, and integrity in our professional relationships.